ventus-ag/documentation/content/products/load-balancers/_index.md

 # **LOAD BALANCERS**
 ___
-Here you can find an explanation of how to configure Load Balancers in the Cloud Console — including setting up listeners, creating pools, and assigning a floating IP to your Load Balancer.
+Here you can find an explanation of how to configure Load Balancers in the Cloud Console, including setting up listeners, creating pools, and assigning a floating IP to your Load Balancer.

 {{% notice note %}}
 Load Balancers feature in the Cloud Console is currently in beta.